griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 com.mysema.query.annotations

-Can be used for the View Model, within the JPA environment it can provide a detached model, or DTO layer.
+This can be used for the View Model, within the JPA environment it can provide a detached model, or DTO layer.

 ---